alexforencich/xboot/README.md

 Also, feel free to re-use XBoot's makefile for your own code.
 Like XBoot, it is reconfigurable and can be used to compile most projects, just make sure to turn off the MAKE_BOOTLOADER flag for regular programs.
-It also has these programming configuration for XBoot built in, all you need to do is switch a couple of comments around.
+It also has the configuration options for XBoot as a target built in, all you need to do is switch a couple of comments around.

 **NOTE:** At this time, avrdude (currently 5.10) does NOT support programming the XMEGA flash boot section (see [https://savannah.nongnu.org/bugs/?28744](https://savannah.nongnu.org/bugs/?28744)) due to the fact that a different programming command must be sent to the chip to write flash pages in the boot section.
 If you want to use avrdude, you will need to compile it from source with one of the patches listed on the bug report.